Mulder90/Sliding-Puzzle/README.md

 ############################################
-Sliding-Puzzle
+Sliding Puzzle
 Coded by Lorenzo Cinque aka Mulder90
+lore.cinque@gmail.com
 ############################################

 Final project for AI class (Prof. Frasconi Paolo) at the University of Florence.
 Solves 8 and 15 puzzle with:
 - A*
 - IDA*